ajrowland/andrewrowland/content/posts/2008-06-04-using-jquery-selectors-to-reference-dotnet-controls.md

     var $firstname = $("[id$=FirstName]");

 This little snippet makes use of the jQuery attributeEndsWith selector, as documented [here](https://jquery.com/#attributevalue).Â  Bare in mind that an array is returned, as any control with an id that ends in FirstName will be selected.

+## One thought on “Using jQuery selectors to reference .Net controls”

+### Adam
+*January 3, 2011 at 1:06 pm*

+Use could use inline tags to place the ClientID.

+    var $firstname = $[“#<%= Firstname.ClientID %>”]);

+This would insert the ClientID into your javascript code block and help find the control on the page.

+---